What are Dental Crowns?

 "Great experience for having to get 4 crowns.
 Dr. Martz is very personable and professional!
 He has all of the latest equipment and explains everything in detail.
 I highly recommend this him and his wonderful team!!"- L.B. / Google / Feb 18, 2021

-On the first appointment, while the tooth is numb, I will prepare the tooth by removing all decay and if needed building the tooth back up while shaping its surface for a properly fitting crown.
-Then either a highly accurate impression or an intra oral scan of the prepped tooth is taken which will be sent out and used to create the custom crown.
-This process will usually take two weeks and meanwhile a temporary crown is fabricated and placed on the prepped tooth.
+A dental crown procedure requires two appointments at Gardens Cosmetic and Family Dentistry.
+During the first appointment, while the tooth is numb, Dr. Martz will prepare the tooth by removing all decay and, if needed, build the tooth back up while shaping its surface for a properly fitting crown.
+Then, either a highly accurate impression or an intraoral scan of the prepped tooth is taken, which will be sent out and used to create the custom crown.
+This process will usually take two weeks, and meanwhile, a temporary crown is fabricated and placed on the prepped tooth.

 The care of the temporary crown is very important.
 You have to make sure not to eat anything hard or sticky and maintain very good hygiene.
-Having sensitivity to bite and temperature is pretty normal as long as it is not keeping you up at night.
-If at any time you feel like you are swollen or if your bite is off call the office and we will get you right in.
+Having sensitivity to biting and temperature is pretty normal as long as it is not keeping you up at night.
+If at any time you feel like your teeth are swollen or if your bite is off, call the office, and we will get you right in.

 7 Ways to Improve Your Smile!